 Debbie YJ Lin (dbyj) is a Chinese Canadian Californian interdisciplinary artist interested in site specific collaborative work focused in the architecture of human sound and languages.
 She began playing classical piano at four and having performed as a vocalist at the Walt Disney Concert Hall, Hollywood Bowl, and Carnegie Hall, she experiments with the reconciling of performative and reflective, time-based works, often using a hybrid of sound, found, upcycled, video and emerging mediums to transcribe the transience of thought, memory and emotion through the lens of Faith and technology.
 She graduated cum laude from UCLA with a B.A in Music Education, summa cum laude from Berklee College of Music with a M.M in Music Production and Technology and obtained a M.A. in Media Studies from The New School of Public Engagement in New York.
 Making her European museum debut with the"cluttermonster" installation at Museu de les Ciències Príncipe Felipe and Palau de les Arts Reina Sofia in Valencia Spain, she followed up with her three movement sound and video piece during Berlin Art week 2017 and Loop Barcelona in 2018.
-Debbie’s works have either been shown and/or privately collected in the US, UK, Canada, South Korea, China, Germany, Spain, Israel, Sweden and Norway; she is currently based in Los Angeles and New York, consulting in creative expressions and producing a virtual pop up micro art residency: gather.art.
+Debbie’s works have either been shown and/or privately collected in the US, UK, Canada, South Korea, China, Germany, Spain, Israel, Sweden and Norway; she is currently based in Los Angeles, New York and Taipei, consulting in creative expressions and producing a virtual pop up micro art residency: gather.art.